EinfachAnass/intermittent-computing-espruino/README.md

-# Solar-Powered Temperature & Humidity Data Logger (MA Thesis Project)
+# Solar-Powered Temperature & Humidity Data Logger

 ## Project Overview
 This project predicts future temperature and humidity at remote, off-grid sites using a solar-powered logger and machine learning (AutoGluon).
 It combines sensor data with real weather forecasts for accurate, actionable predictions.